 Whether or not you are ready for hearing aids, there are other things that can help you in your daily life with mild hearing loss.

 - Be your own best advocate.
 Work on getting comfortable with telling others about your hearing loss.
 Communicate assertively and with courtesy about your needs.
 Others will appreciate your efforts to hear what they are saying.

 - Try assistive listening devices (ALDs).
 There are a number of affordable accessories on the market today that can help you hear better in specific listening situations.
-For instance, TV Ears can make watching your favorite programs enjoyable again.
+For instance, TV Ears, a wireless TV headset for hearing loss, can make watching your favorite programs enjoyable again.
 Captioned phones can make it much easier to manage phone conversations.

 - Talk to your boss.
 Being open about your mild hearing loss at work is important.
 Untreated hearing loss can affect your wallet, but making sure your co-workers understand how to best communicate with you will put you back on a level playing field.
 In addition, your employer is required under the Americans with Disabilities Act (ADA) to make reasonable accommodations for you.
 Know your rights and speak up.

 - Learn what works for you.
 If you need the quietest table at that trendy new restaurant in town, ask the host for it.
 If you need your partner to get your attention before they speak, tell them.
 Arrive early at lectures and meetings so you can get a seat up front.
 Learning to live with mild hearing loss involves some experimentation, but knowing your needs will pay off at work and at play.

 - Fight fatigue.
 Though subtle, the effects of mild hearing loss can mean you're straining to hear whether you notice it or not.
 Over the course of a day, this can lead to mental fatigue and increased anxiety.
 Incorporate breaks in your day with silence or try short meditation breaks to get refreshed and refocused.